Cap Times Idea Fest 2024 program

 An evening with Nancy Pelosi

-A discussion with the Speaker Emerita of the House of Representatives about her trailblazing career in politics and the tumultuous state of the nation just before this year’s pivotal presidential election.
+A discussion with the Speaker Emerita of the House of Representatives about her trailblazing career in politics and the state of the nation before the 2024 presidential election.

 Moderator: Karen Tumulty